phaubertin/jinue/doc/syscalls/get-thread-local.md

 ## Return Value

-This function returns the address of the thread-local storage in `arg0`.
-If this has not been set for the current thread by a previous call to the Set Thread-Local Storage system call, then the return value is zero (i.e. the NULL pointer in C).
+This function sets `arg0` to 0 and set the address of the thread-local storage in `arg1`.
+If this has not been set for the current thread by a previous call to [SET_THREAD_LOCAL] (set-thread-local.md) then the address set in `arg1` is zero (i.e. the NULL pointer in C).

-Note that, since this function returns a pointer, it does not follow the usual convention whereby a negative return value indicates a failure.
+Note that since this function returns a pointer, it does not follow the usual convention where `arg0` is used to return a successful value.

 ## Errors